Phazon54/flexi_box/README.md

 ![splited view of the box][box_pic]

 ## How is this working?

-The internal mechanism is designed with the intent to use the (soon to be) new infiller in IceSL: Phasor.
+The internal mechanism is designed with the intent to use the (soon to be released) new infiller in IceSL: Phasor.
-By using the scripting language to apply a varying isotropy, infill angle and infill density, we can generate a complex microstructure which will deform and contract itself if we rotate its center using a key or a screw.
+By using the scripting language to apply a spatially varying isotropy, infill angle and infill density, we generate a complex microstructure which deforms and contracts itself when we rotate its center using a key or a screw.

-![infill angle applied to the locking mechanism][angle_field] The affectation of the infill angle.
+![infill angle applied to the locking mechanism][angle_field] The control field of the infill angle.

-![infill isotropry applied to the locking mechanism][iso_field] The affectation of the isotropy and the infill density.The gray parts will be denser and with more isotropy, the blue part will be less dense and with les isotropy.
+![infill isotropry applied to the locking mechanism][iso_field] The control field of the isotropy and infill density.
+The gray parts will be denser and with more isotropy, the blue part will be less dense and with less isotropy.

 ![locking mechanism sliced with Phasor][sliced]
 The sliced structure.

-This centered collapsing of the structure should pull the locking pegs inside the lid, thus opening the box.
+The collapsing of the structures in the center pulls the locking pegs inside the lid, thus opening the box.
 ![resting locking mechanism][resting_lock]
 ![opening locking mechanism][opening_lock]

 ## IceSL?

 IceSL is a slicer and modeler created by the MFX team from INRIA Nancy.
 Among many other features, it implements a powerfull scripting interface, allowing to create models, and to fine tune every printing setting to fit any needs.
 Being the product of the team's research, it is also the home of the implementation of the latest findings in optimisations and slicing techniques.